RogueRope/SurvivalGuide/how-to-get-in.md

 You made it!
 Make sure to bring your order confirmation with the qr-code, so we can verify payment, you will get a release statement to sign.

+You will get a shift of work... this could be cleaning up, going to the bakery or making sure the fire is hot, we will ask you to put your name down.

 Next we will measure your body temp, if it's above 37.2 C you will be asked to leave.

 If it's lower you will get a nice bracelet in return to prove you are now one of the cool healthy kids.